 Top of my list was Kawasaki’s Z1000SX but there are a few things that I dislike about the pre-2014 model and as prices for what is in effect a brand new bike my duffel bag wasn’t quite big enough to hold that amount of dinero so I had to scratch that one off my list.

 Also on my list was Triumph’s Tiger 1050, Tiger Sport or even a Tiger 800 but having owned 2 Triumph’s before I was worried about having them serviced, previously I had issues with dealers charging me for work that was either not required or not even been done and to be honest I had already been there, done that and bought the t-shirt, fleece, leather jacket, socks, caps and mugs (well they do have an extensive line of accessories!)

 Another bike that took my fancy was another Kawasaki, their mighty GTR1400, but I couldn’t find the right bike at the right price, all the GTR’s I looked at were either low mileage and too expensive or if they were affordable they were either too high a mileage or in poor condition and to be honest (sorry Andy!)
 I don’t quite like the styling.

-The bike in question was 2005, generation 2 FJR1300 in blue, it had been very well looked after and most importantly it had a full and comprehensive service history, so after a chat with one of the sales guys and a bit of negotiating a deal was struck and the duffel bag of cash was handed over in return for the keys (and the bike, of course, I’m not going to fall for that trick twice)
+The bike in question was 2005, generation 2 FJR1300 in blue, it had been very well looked after and most importantly it had a full and comprehensive service history, so after a chat with one of the sales guys and a bit of negotiating a deal was struck and a duffel bag of cash was handed over in return for the keys (and the bike, of course, I’m not going to fall for that trick twice)